kiwitcms/Kiwi/docs/source/installing_docker.rst

 SSL configuration
 -----------------

-By default Kiwi TCMS is served via HTTPS.
-This docker compose is configured with a default self-signed certificate.
-If you want to use a different SSL certificate you need to update the ``kiwi-https.key`` and ``kiwi-https.crt`` files!
+By default Kiwi TCMS is served via HTTPS. ``docker-compose.yml`` is configured with a default self-signed certificate stored in ``etc/kiwitcms/ssl/``.
+If you want to use different SSL certificate you need to update the ``localhost.key`` and ``localhost.crt`` files in that directory or bind-mount your own SSL directory to ``/etc/kiwitcms/ssl`` inside the docker container!

 More information about generating your own self-signed certificates can be found at https://wiki.centos.org/HowTos/Https.